-By Dr. Mike Clark, Research and Statistical Support Services Consultant
+By Dr. Mike Clark, Consultant

 Many in the social sciences often employ multiple regression (MR) to solve the problem of how several variables predict another variable.
 A linear combination of the independent variables (IVs) is created that will have the minimum squared errors in prediction.
 The square of that correlation between the linear combination and the dependent variable (DV) is the amount of variance in the dependent variable accounted for by the predictors.